Veditum/Environmental-Data/README.md

 **3.** Change directory(cd) to /Environmetal-Data/Src folder and run python3 	workingpdf.py from terminal. (make sure you are using python version 	3.6.x or greater)

+NOTE : If you're using Mac, some libraries may cause issues while installation.
+If it happens please try updating python to version 3.9.

 ## Installation Guide
 >\>= Python 3.6.x : https://www.python.org/downloads/release/python-360/